zxuwen/angular-table/README.md

 And thats it, our table is sortable by birthdate instantly!
 We can make the other columns sortable aswell, by using the `at-sortable` attribute only.

-Our list of people is kind of long though, and we hate scrolling, so breaking up the table into smaller chunks and making it possible to go through it with a pagination would be cool.
+Our list of people pretty long though, and we hate scrolling, so breaking up the table into smaller chunks and making it possible to go through it with a pagination would be cool.
 A task done within seconds: We need to define two additional keywords in our table ...